-Hear directly from Girls’ Club co-founder and collector David Horvitz, in conversation with Girls’ Club director Sarah Michelle Rupert, in the online collector talk event.
+Hear directly from Girls’ Club co-founder and collector David Horvitz on Zoom, in conversation with Girls’ Club director Sarah Michelle Rupert, in the online collector talk event.
 Discussion will revolve around Horvitz's passion for Civil Rights Era photography, the inspiration for this focus, and how he and Francie Bishop Good support and invest in education, culture and other initiatives that focus on women and communities of color.

 Discussion to be 30-40 mins, followed by Q&A.

 Civil rights era photographers helped change the world.
 Their unflinching portraits of non-violent demonstrations, sit-ins, marches, activists, and leaders illustrated a nearly century-long struggle to combat Jim Crow laws and an institutionalized system of segregation, suppression, violence and racism towards Black Americans.